sergeio/save_ipython_variables/README.md

-Sure, you can work out of a file, using `%edit` to keep your code on disk, but the variables that can take hours to build up -- whether it's through querying databases, scraping the web, or long-running algorithms -- can just vanish.
+Sure, you can work out of a file, using `%edit` to keep your code on disk, but the variables that can take hours to build up -- whether it's through querying databases, scraping the web, or executing long-running algorithms -- can just vanish.

 This is where this module comes into play: `save-ipython-variables` lets you do just that -- save your global IPython variables to disk easily, and load them